 We are also a leading global player in light commercial vehicles.
 Given the key roles these vehicles play in our communities, we’re also applying our low-emissions propulsion technologies to them, including emissions-free hydrogen fuel cell power.

 Just as important, the electrified vehicles we’re developing are designed to be easily upgradeable in the future, extending their lifespans and bringing even more value to consumers.
-Also, we are working with partners on next-generation batteries that will deliver greater EV range, fast recharge times of 32 km/20 miles per minute, and longer life.
+Also, we are working with partners on next-generation batteries for LEVs that will deliver greater EV range, fast recharge times of 32 km/20 miles per minute, and longer life.

 Our vision is broader than just vehicles.
 The Stellantis electrification strategy covers a 360-degree view that includes making sure we have access to the key raw materials through to second-life use and recycling of key components such as battery packs.